kire9613/KTH_master_thesis/src/av09/src/README.md

 Based on the simulated sensor signals, This node first checks if any new signals are present and then publishes the signals as symptoms on \symptoms.
 Also, A handshake variable is published on a seperate topic \detection_status.
 In turn, the node is subscribed to \diagnose_decision_status to access the corresponding handshake variable sent from the diagnosis/prognosis/planning node.
 When a new symptom is detected, the detection node publishes a message on \detection_status.
 When the diagnosis/prognosis/planning node has noticed this, a confirmation is published on diagnose_decision_status.

 Diagnose/prognosis/planning:
 This is the core module of the system.
 First, a diagnosis is made based on the current symptoms if these are new symptoms.
-If the diagnosis confirms a new fault, then a severity analysis is made.
+If the diagnosis confirms a new fault, a severity analysis is performed.
 If the fault is severe, an immediate reaction is necessary.
 If it is not severe, a prognosis can be made along with a long-term plan.
 The prognosis uses the active fault as a basis to find possible new faults that might propagate as a result.
 These are then combined to calculate a time window in which the vehicle can operate relaitvely safely (based on a user specified risk limit).
 This time window is subsequently used as a hard condition in the route planning that follows.
 Here, the system chooses which workshop to visit (if it needs to visit one) based on the the time window and the downtimes for driving to and spending time at them.

 The node subscribes to many topics.
 The most important are \CTcorr, \symptoms and \detection_status.
 On \CTcorr, the control tower publishes its control variables on the system.
-For example, the control tower might need to verify the diagnosis in some cases where reliability is low.
+For example, the control tower might need to verify the diagnosis in some cases where reliability of the diagnosis is low.
 The control tower can also override a plan.

 The node publishes to several topics aswell.
 These are \diag, \plan, \diagnose_decision_status.
 The diag consists of the active fault and its severity and the plan consists of speed limit, route and release condition.
 The release condition determines what will allow the system to go back to normal operation after a fault has been dealt with.
 For example, if the fault is severe, the control tower is deemed the only actor that can "release" the vehicle back to normal operation even though the vehicle itself might conclude that the fault is healed.